Top

 A domestic violence incident can be charged as a felony or a misdemeanor.
 Felony convictions typically carry higher penalties than misdemeanors, but both types of crimes could have a significant impact on your future.

-• Who Counts as a Family Member in Ohio Domestic Violence Cases?
+Who Counts as a Family Member?

 What sets domestic violence apart from other types of violent crimes is the relationship between the people involved in the incident.
 In Ohio, a family member or household member refers to any of the following people who reside or have resided with the alleged offender: